eclipse-xpanse/xpanse/website/docs/ocl.md

 * `fixedPrice` is the fixed price during the period (the price applied one shot whatever is the service use)
 * `variablePrice` is the price depending of item volume
 * `variableItem` is the item used to calculate the variable price on the period (for instance, the number of instances, the number of transactions, ...)
+* `backend` is the software provider (managed service provider) billing backend system used for payback.
+* `properties` is all properties related to billing, they are used by OSC for payback and bootstrapping.

 ### Compute